Skip to content

 Tips for Businesses

 Employers often use different terms when discussing payments associated with performing work.
 Some of these critical terms include remuneration, wages and salaries.
 Employers need to understand these key terms to avoid the risk of underpayment and the penalties associated with underpayment.
-This article will explain these three terms and provide an overview of the difference between gross pay and net pay.
+This article explains these three terms and provide an overview of the difference between gross pay and net pay.

 Front page of publication